zenbrent/vinyl-phantomic/README.md

   - Different testing frameworks
 - Fix and test the command line API.
 I don't use it so I have been neglecting it... shame on me. ;\_;
 - Make vinyl-phantomic be more gulp-plugin-y: https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/README.md
+- More robust handling of when to exit a phantom stream.
+Right now it has lots of timers...
+I don't think there is an obvious, better solution.

 Pull requests welcome!